JvIadEye/Jenkins-Nexus-CICD/README.md

 # Jenkins-Nexus-CICD
-Herre is the test for integration between Jenkins and Nexus
+Here is the test for integration between Jenkins and Nexus